Data Sources¶

 FADN Livestock Costs¶

-The same FADN dataset provides livestock production cost data for animal products:
+The FADN dataset provides livestock production cost data for animal products:

 Coverage: 4 livestock categories (dairy cattle, beef cattle, pigs, poultry)